+Let the Embassy Theatre take your students on an educational tour of our historic building!
+We offer both in-person and virtual study trips for your class or group.
 Teachers or leaders choose the program that best fits their needs.
-Program modules address state standards in the arts and social studies, making this trip a refreshing, informative and constructive use of precious class time.
+Program modules address state standards in the arts, language arts and social studies, making this trip refreshing and informative.

 Taking a bow on the Embassy stage, students act out history and learn how a community chose to save the historic theatre from the wrecking ball.
 Students use analysis and application of information as they investigate the building.

 Touring and discovering the amazing variety of artwork embedded in the walls, ceilings, and floors of the Embassy Theatre reinforces the artistic value of the building itself.
 Taking to the stage to reenact the history that led to the Embassy being saved helps students understand the responsibilities and choices that are made when citizens consider choices affecting an entire community.
 Aligned for grades 3-8.
 This study trip is two and a half hours in length.

 Click the link for pre-trip and post-trip Activities for Commitment to Community study trip